groff_diff(7) — Linux manual page

 .phw Report, to the standard error stream, the list of

-hyphenation exceptions.
+hyphenation language.
 Each hyphenation point is marked

 with “-”.
 Words that will not be hyphenated at all are